ncbi/elastic-blast-docs/docs/source/troubleshooting.rst

 Cannot create resource "clusterrolebindings"
 --------------------------------------------

-If you see error message below, where ``USERNAME`` is your GCP user or service account name, you need to grant additional permissions to said user/service account.
+If you see the error message below, where ``USERNAME`` is your GCP user or service account name, you need to grant additional permissions to said user/service account.